Surgical treatments of skin cancer

 Removing a skin cancer by ‘cutting it out’ is the most definitive way of dealing with it.
 As skin cancers grow in a random fashion, a margin of normal skin is always removed around the cancer to ensure no roots of the cancer are left behind.
 The removed skin cancer is always sent to the laboratory for assessment of complete removal.
 Skin cancer surgery at Auckland Dermatology is always performed under a local anaesthetic.
 Long term cure rates in our practice exceed 99%.

 Mohs micrographic surgery is an advanced, highly specialised technique regarded as the ‘gold standard’ treatment for high risk cancers primarily on the face.
 Even if you have had unsuccessful treatment for skin cancer on your face before, Mohs surgery provides you with the best chance of cure.
 Mohs surgery is a highly demanding, specialised surgical technique.
 All our doctors using this technique have completed the American College of Mohs Surgery’s accredited 1 or 2 year post graduate fellowship programme.
-Furthermore, Dr Paul Salmon is an accredited trainer of Mohs surgeons.
 Your surgeon will remove the skin cancer in a unique way which allows a map of the skin cancer to be created under a microscope.
 This entire map is then meticulously reviewed and analysed by the surgeon under the microscope to ensure no roots of the skin cancer remain.
 If roots of the skin cancer are still present, the surgeon is able to identify precisely where the cancer remains and only remove the amount of tissue that is required to get rid of the skin cancer.
 Patients should therefore be reassured that the size of the wound after their Mohs surgery was the smallest wound that was needed to ensure full removal of the skin cancer.
 Long term cure rates 99%.

 Non-surgical treatments of skin cancer